3 History of Rockets & Space Flight

 Explorer 1 was the first satellite launched by the U.S. on 31 January 1958.

-In May 1961, the U.S. launched its first astronaut, Alan Shepard, on a suborbital flight.
-This mission was the third flight of the Mercury-Redstone (MR-3) rocket that von Braun and the NASA engineers had developed.
-Shepard’s Freedom 7 capsule was launched from Cape Canaveral in Florida, reaching an apogee altitude of 115 nautical miles and a speed of 5,100 mph before parachuting and splashing down in the Atlantic Ocean.
+Less than a month after Gagarin, in May 1961, the U.S. launched its first astronaut, Alan Shepard, on a suborbital flight.
+This mission was the third flight of the Mercury-Redstone (MR-3) rocket that Werner von Braun and the NASA engineers had developed.
+Shepard’s Freedom 7 capsule was launched from Cape Canaveral in Florida, reaching an apogee altitude of 116 miles[3] and a speed of 5,100 mph before re-entering the atmosphere and parachuting into the Atlantic Ocean 300 miles off the Cape.
 Alan Shepard was later to walk on the surface of the Moon as the commander of Apollo 14.

 In February 1962, John Glenn became the fifth astronaut to fly in space and the first American to orbit the Earth completely, circling it three times during a five-hour flight.
-The giant leap for humankind was never about stepping on the Moon for the first time but attaining Earth’s orbit!
+Humankind’s giant leap was never about stepping on the Moon for the first time but attaining Earth’s orbit.
 The Friendship 7 mission’s success allowed NASA to accelerate its efforts on the Project Mercury program.
-This program set down the foundations for the subsequent Gemini and Apollo programs that were to reach their peak during the 1960s.
+This program set down the foundations for the subsequent Gemini and Apollo programs, which were to reach their peak during the 1960s.

 Photograph of a rocket launching up, leaving behind the red launch frame.